Upper and lower bounds for the Lipschitz constant of random neural networks: Main results

 with probability at least $\left(1 - \frac{1}{2^N}-\exp(-N/(CL^2))\right)^L \cdot (1- 2 \exp (-c_1 d ))_+$. \item If we additionally assume $N \geq CL^2 \ln(4L)$ and $d> \frac{\ln(2)}{c_1}$, it holds \end{enumerate} \end{theorem}

 \Cref{thm:main_3} is proven in \Cref{subsec:deep_lower}.
 At first glance, it might be irritating that the probability in (1) depends on $N/(CL^2)$.
 Here, it should be noted that the condition $N \geq CdL^2$ is equivalent to $N/(CL^2) \geq d$.
 Therefore, the bound on the Lipschitz constant in particular holds with high probability depending on the input dimension $d$.
 We remark that in contrast to the upper bound, where we assume that $N > d+2$, for the lower bound we assume that $N \gtrsim d L^2$.
 Moreover, we assume that the biases are drawn from symmetric distributions, \paul{whereas this assumption is not needed in \Cref{thm:main_2,thm:main_shallow_lower,thm:main_1}.
-However, we emphasize once more that the assumption that the biases are drawn from symmetric distributions is natural and includes in particular the initialization to zero (as originally introduced in \cite{he2015delving}), a Gaussian initialization, a symmetric uniform initialization as well as a Rademacher initialization.}
+However, we emphasize once more that the assumption that the biases are drawn from symmetric distributions is natural and includes in particular the initialization to zero (as originally introduced in \cite{he2015delving}), a Gaussian initialization, a symmetric uniform initialization as well as a Rademacher initialization.} {Moreover, we note that the fact that the numerical constant in \Cref{thm:main_3}(1) is better than the one in \Cref{thm:main_shallow_lower}(1) is merely a proof artifact since we did not try to optimize numerical constants.}

 The above results provide bounds on the Lipschitz constant of deep ReLU networks.
 The upper and lower bounds are tight up to a factor that depends exponentially on the depth $L$, but is only logarithmic in $N/d$.